 For how long is time credit with a justified reason possible?

-Care credit: time credit in the area of education/training
+Care credit: time credit in the public area.

-This is a right for all those working in education.
-This includes permanent and temporary employees as well as those under contract.
 Care credit may be taken on a full-time or part-time basis.
-You may also take care credit on a 1/5 basis, provided that you work full-time.
+You may also take care credit on a 1/5 or even a 1/10 basis, provided that you work full-time.
 For the periods that you do not work, you will receive a career-interruption benefit from the National Employment Office.